solidjs/solid-docs-legacy/langs/en/api.md

 function observable<T>(input: () => T): Observable<T>;
 ```

-This method takes a signal and produces a simple Observable.
+This method takes a signal and produces an Observable.
 You can consume it from another Observable library of your choice, typically
 with the `from` operator.